Dow plunges and is back in a bear market - KTVZ

 By Paul R. La Monica, CNN Business

-The month of September and third quarter of the year are about to end — and investors are wishing the past nine months good riddance.
-Stocks fell Thursday, giving up much of Wednesday’s big gains.
-The Dow was down almost 600 points, or about 2%, in early trading.
+The third quarter is about to end — and investors are wishing the past nine months good riddance.
+Stocks fell Thursday, giving up Wednesday’s big gains.
+The Dow was down almost 650 points, or 2.1%, in midday trading.

 The stock market had a promising start to the quarter, soaring in July.
 But fears about inflation, rate hikes, rising bond yields and recession returned with a vengeance in August and September.